HideakiAbe/ESP32Repository/README.md

     String print();
     // print out the webGraph and its child object retaind data.
-    // It wili be usefull debug you project.
+    // It will be useful to debug your project.

 ```
     - graph object coordinate system